mattevans/test-action/README.md

    - Topic IDs should be simple numbers (`1`, `2`, etc.)
    - The General topic is usually `1`
    - Custom topics start from `2` onwards
-   - Try the "Test Telegram Topics" workflow to find the correct IDs
+   - Try the "Test Topic Direct API" workflow to find the correct IDs
    - Ensure you're using the correct `args` format: `-message.thread.id=X` (on a single line)

 5. **Test with Personal Chat**: